Please talk to us – we strive to be open and honest with parents and hope you feel you are able to do the same with us.

 - kept informed about the support your child is getting

-- involved in reviewing how they are doing
+- involved in reviewing how you child is progressing

 - Liaising with all the other people who may be coming into school to help support your child’s learning e.g. Speech and Language Therapy, Educational Psychology etc...